 Now picture this, a personalized email from an actual human.

-Like I mentioned before, ToutApp is a great way to to send individual emails to your customers.
+Like I mentioned before, ToutApp is a great way to send individual emails to your customers.
 You might also start by paring down the automated emails you’re already sending to use less HTML and automate a series of personalized touch-points.